ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 ### Create an Environment

 We need an [environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops) before we can install the .NET Core Runtime & Hosting Bundle with a YAML pipeline.
-This will enable us to add several servers to an environment and install the .NET Core Runtime & Hosting Bundle on multiple machines at once.
+This will enable us to add several virtual machines to an environment and install the .NET Core Runtime & Hosting Bundle on all of them at once.

 So, go to Pipelines > Environments and choose 'New environment'.
 Enter a Name and Description, select 'Virtual machines' as the resource and choose Next.